 A demand letter (frequently in the form of a cease-and-desist letter) is just what it sounds like: a written demand that the party that has caused harm tender payment or ceases damaging activity, or else face a lawsuit or protracted litigation.

 Demand letters sometimes achieve the desired result right out of the gate, but in our experience, this is very rare.
-I’ve only seen this a handful of times in 13 years of practice.
-This is consistent with the principle that nothing worth having ever comes easily – you have to fight for justice much more often than not.
+We've only seen this a handful of times in 13 years of practice.
+This is consistent with the principle that nothing worth having ever comes easily.
+You have to fight for justice much more often than not.
 That said, in certain kinds of cases, demand letters sometimes have a collateral benefit, which is to give you a preview of your opponent’s defenses.

 Demand Letters vs. Civil Complaints